munroev/ParseDemo/README.md

 - Having the program read in file input in addition to a sentence to parse from the text field.
 - The ability to rewind a Parse with a Rewind Button.
+- Implement the ANSCI C Grammar for parsing C code sentences.

 ## Folder Structure